Table of Contents

 .vbox file extension).

 This opens up a new window, and the virtual machine which you selected will boot up.
-Everything which would normally be seen on the virtual system's monitor is shown in the window, as can be seen with the image in the section called “Some terminology”.
+Everything which would normally be seen on the virtual system's monitor is shown in the window, as can be seen with the image in Section 1.2, “Some terminology”.

 In general, you can use the virtual machine much like you would use a real computer.
 There are couple of points worth mentioning however.